msc49/LinkedIn-Automation/README.md

 It then only looks for connects in London (where I am based) and people who went to my university to add.

+NEW FEATURE:

+It will add all the people in the first five pages (not anymore because we do noy annoy LinkedIn with too many requests)

 ## Prerequisites